OGGM/oggm-edu/docs/explorer.rst

 `James Bednar <https://github.com/jbednar>`_ from `HoloViz <http://holoviz.org//>`_ and Anaconda Inc., based on an original Dash application by `Fabien Maussion <https://fabienmaussion.info/>`_.
-`Zora Schirmeister <https://github.com/zschirmeister>`_ improved the app greatly with new data and new plots.
+`Zora Schirmeister <https://github.com/zschirmeister>`_ improved the app significantly with new data, plots, and an improved layout.

 Data sources
 ------------